Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence

+Although some vulnerabilities (e.g., hallucination \citep{ji2023towards,martino2023knowledge,friel2023chainpoll}, jailbreaking \citep{niu2024jailbreaking,coalson2024prisonbreak}) arise from general deficiencies in LLM architecture and training methodologies that affect broad domains \citep{aguilera2025llm}, studying these limitations in a domain-agnostic manner fails to propose effective, cyber-centric solutions.
+Notably, developing LLM-based CTI agents requires navigating the threat landscape defined by the heterogeneity and volatility of its knowledge sources \cite{rigaki2024hackphyr,de2025cfa}.
+Unlike static corpora, CTI is a fragmented ecosystem comprising structured databases (e.g., NVD \citep{nvd}), semi-structured vendor advisories \citep{berndtsson2017combining}, and unstructured discussions on social media or dark web forums \citep{wang2019automatic,rahman2020literature}.
+Furthermore, cyber threats are ever-evolving; the severity or remediation status of a vulnerability is subject to rapid change based on real-time exploit availability \citep{pureti2022zero}.
+Consequently, standard LLM evaluations often fail to capture the complexity of the disparate, time-sensitive, and frequently contradictory threat landscape.

+\textbf{This work.} Given that developing CTI agents requires reasoning under intertwined, crowdsourced, and imbalanced evidence, we aim to study: (1) which vulnerabilities are uniquely derived from the threat landscape itself; (2) how these factors introduce specific weaknesses in LLM-assisted CTI; and (3) what defensive solutions can effectively mitigate them.
+Specifically, we make the following contributions:

-First, we conduct large-scale, systematic studies of LLM vulnerabilities in CTI, spanning a full-fledged CTI lifecycle from threat analysis to incident responses.
-Our evaluation datasets drawn from multiple CTI benchmarks (CTIBench \citep{alam2024ctibench}, SevenLLM-Bench \citep{ji2024sevenllm}, SWE-Bench \citep{jimenez2023swe}, and CyberTeam \citep{liu2025benchmarking}) as well as real-world threat reports from CTI databases \citep{cve,nvd,CISA_KEV_Catalog} to ensure comprehensiveness.
+\underline{\textbf{I. A comprehensive empirical evaluation.}} To characterize LLM failure modes in CTI, we conduct a large-scale, systematic study spanning the complete CTI lifecycle, from threat analysis to incident response.
+Our evaluation leverages a diverse suite of datasets, integrating established benchmarks (CTIBench \citep{alam2024ctibench}, SevenLLM-Bench \citep{ji2024sevenllm}, SWE-Bench \citep{jimenez2023swe}, and CyberTeam \citep{liu2025benchmarking}) with real-world threat reports sourced from authoritative knowledge bases or threat feeds (e.g., \citep{cve,nvd,CISA_KEV_Catalog}) to ensure comprehensiveness.